Samuel Moutoussamy

-Samuel Moutoussamy (born 12 August 1996) is a professional footballer who plays as a midfielder for Ligue 1 club Nantes.
-Born in France, he represents the DR Congo national team.
+Samuel Albert Alain Arcade Moutoussamy (born 12 August 1996) is a professional footballer who plays as a defensive midfielder for Greek Super League club Atromitos.
+Born in France, he plays for the DR Congo national team.

-He was born in Paris, France.
-His mother is Congolese, and his father is Indo-Guadeloupean of Tamil origin.
-Moutoussamy made his debut for DR Congo in October 2019.

 Club career

 Moutoussamy made his professional debut for Nantes in a 1–0 Ligue 1 loss to Marseille on 12 August 2017.
 On 6 October 2020, he joined Fortuna Sittard on loan.

 On 29 January 2023, in the 0–0 draw against Clermont Foot, he played his 100th game in Ligue 1 with Nantes.
 Three days later, the club rewarded him for the achievement.

 International career

-Moutoussamy was born in France to an Indo-Guadeloupean father and a Congolese mother.
+Moutoussamy was born in metropolitan France to an Indo-Guadeloupean father and a Congolese mother.
 He debuted for the DR Congo national team in a 1–1 friendly tie with Algeria on 10 October 2019.

+On 27 December 2023, he was selected from the list of 24 Congolese players selected by Sébastien Desabre to compete in the 2023 Africa Cup of Nations.